AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-06-06-binary-for-beginners.md

 Positive or negative... positive or negative.
 One thing or another thing—ring a bell?
 That sounds like it's binary in nature.
 And hey—we're already using binary to *store* our numbers!
 Why not reserve just a single bit to represent *the sign*?
 We can have the most significant (leading) bit be a <code>0</code> when our number is positive and a <code>1</code> when it's negative!

+{% aside %}
-> **Note**: This is once again one of those situations where you could just as well do the opposite, except you'd have to convince the whole world to follow your chosen convention.
+  **Note**: This is once again one of those situations where you could just as well do the opposite, except you'd have to convince the whole world to follow your chosen convention.
+{% endaside %}

 Earlier, when we were first looking at the binary number systems, I mentioned that you can strip leading zeros because they are meaningless.
 This is true except when you actually care about distinguishing between positive and negative numbers in binary.
 Now, we need to be careful—if you strip all leading zeros, you my be left with a leading <code>1</code>, and that would imply that your number is negative (in a signed number system).